kanitsch/digital-technology/README.md

 # Digital Technology

-This repository contains lab assignments and a final FPGA project developed for the **Digital Technology** course at AGH UST.
+This repository contains lab assignments and an additional FPGA project developed for the **Digital Technology** course at AGH UST.

 ## Repository Content